Mzilikazi wa Afrika

-Leonard Mzilikazi Ndzukula, known professionally as Mzilikazi wa Afrika (born 26 November 1971), is a South African investigative journalist, music producer, and author.
+Leonard Mzilikazi Ndzukula, known professionally as Mzilikazi wa Afrika (born 26 November 1971), is a South African investigative journalist, music producer, and author of Nothing Left to Steal.
 He gained prominence as a journalist for the Sunday Times, where he worked on high-profile investigative reports since 1999.
-However, in October 2018, he resigned alongside colleague Stephan Hofstatter after the newspaper issued a public apology for certain reports published between 2011 and 2016, which were later questioned for their accuracies and fairness.
+However, in October 2018, he resigned alongside colleague Stephan Hofstatter after the newspaper issued a public apology for certain powerful reports published between 2011 and 2016, which were later questioned for their accuracies and fairness.

 Wa Afrika has received multiple awards for his investigative journalism and is the author of Nothing Left to Steal, a book detailing his experiences as a journalist.
 He is also active in the music industry as a producer, with some of his work focusing on themes of African unity and social justice.

 Following his departure from the Sunday Times, he joined the Sunday Independent in April 2019 before moving to Sunday World in November 2023.